-- To ensure that arrangements are in place for the timely completion and submission of all HM Revenue & Customs (HMRC) returns regarding PAYE and that due payments are made in accordance with statutory requirements - To ensure that arrangements are in place for the timely completion and submission of VAT claims, inputs and outputs to HMRC - To ensure taxable transactions are identified, properly carried out and accounted for within stipulated timescales with a record maintained in accordance with requirements - To ensure that the correct VAT liability is attached to all income due and that all VAT receivable on purchases complies with HMRC regulations - To provide details to the HMRC regarding the construction industry tax deduction scheme. - To ensure that appropriate technical staff have access to up to date guidance notes and professional advice.
+- To ensure that arrangements are in place for the timely completion and submission of all HM Revenue & Customs (HMRC) returns regarding PAYE and that due payments are made in accordance with statutory requirements - To ensure that arrangements are in place for the timely completion and submission of VAT claims, inputs and outputs to HMRC - To ensure taxable transactions are identified, properly carried out and accounted for within stipulated timescales with a record maintained in accordance with requirements - To ensure that the correct VAT liability is attached to all income due and that all VAT receivable on purchases complies with HMRC regulations - To provide details to the HMRC regarding the construction industry tax deduction scheme. - To ensure that appropriate technical staff have access to up to date guidance notes and professional advice. - To ensure that all tax liabilities are correctly disclosed in the annual statement of accounts.

-D6 Pensions
+D6 Pensions Overview and Control